deepset-ai/haystack-home/content/blog/announcing-haystack-enterprise/index.md

 We’ve tackled many of these problems ourselves while building for customers on the [Haystack Enterprise Platform](https://www.deepset.ai/products-and-services/deepset-ai-platform).
 Now, we want to make that experience more accessible to the broader Haystack community.

-That’s why we’re introducing **Haystack Enterprise** today.
+That’s why we’re introducing **Haystack Enterprise Starter** today.
 It adds secure support, best practices, and professional services availability for organizations scaling up their Haystack pipelines. ⬇️

-## What's Inside Haystack Enterprise
+## What's Inside Haystack Enterprise Starter
 For developers building with Haystack, speed, reliability, and support are essential as projects move from prototype to production.
 Haystack Enterprise adds a new layer of readiness for exactly that:
 * **Direct access to the Haystack team**
     Get expert help with private email support and dedicated consultation hours.